Trinity Chain Pier: Design

 The pier was proposed by Lieutenant George Crichton of the London, Leith, Edinburgh and Glasgow Steam Navigation Company.
 In 1820 the Lord Provost and magistrates of Edinburgh granted the company permission for the pier's construction.
 The company then transferred the permission to the Trinity Pier Company who were to administer construction and operate the pier, and they in turn commissioned Captain Samuel Brown to design the pier as his first independent project.
 Alexander Scott WS, one of the trustees of the company, granted permission to build the pier on his land.
 Scott and Alexander Stevenson were directors of the Trinity Pier Company, and Crichton was treasurer.
 It cost £4000 to build.

 Brown (1776–1852) was a veteran of the Napoleonic Wars and had taken part in the capture of a superior French ship in 1805.
 He patented his method of building suspension bridges in 1817.
 He designed the extant 1820 Union Bridge near Berwick-upon-Tweed, which was the biggest suspension bridge in the world when built, and the first in Britain to carry vehicles.

 While serving in the Royal Navy, Brown had experimented with using chain instead of rope in rigging sailing ships, and in 1808 he patented a new kind of wrought-iron chain.
 He sold the design to the Admiralty, which used it as anchor cable on ships.
 Brown considered that using piles to support a pier was superior to the traditional method of building in stone, because it was more economical to build and easier for ships to dock with.
 He cited pile-supported piers at Yarmouth, Ostend and Kronstadt which had been successful for long periods based on this design.
-Brown had used chains in his designs for some of Britain's first suspension bridges; he realised that chains made out of eye bolts joined together were stronger than traditional designs based on shorter links.
+Brown had used chains in his designs for some of Britain's first suspension bridges; he realised that chains made out of eye bolts joined were stronger than traditional designs based on shorter links.
 He was regarded as a "leading promoter" of suspension bridges.
 He proposed that suspension piers could support military and rescue operations.
 On 14 August 1822 Brown married Mary Horne from Edinburgh.
 After the pier at Trinity he went on to build the similar but much larger Royal Suspension Chain Pier in Brighton in 1823.
 It was destroyed by a storm in 1896.